RahulParajuli/Parking_management_system/README.md

 5. Due to the limitation in park bays, only 4 bookings can be made for a particular date.

+6. There are situational **edge case** where user can make booking for any future dates, to understand and overcome this situation the booking has been limited to a month for future dates.

 <b>Function II : Get The Reservations</b>

 1. Similar to the booking, the quering of the reservations is handled in the following date formats.